 Tips for maintaining your score through a DMP

 - If possible, make your minimum payments until your program officially starts.
 While the credit counseling agency is talking to your creditors, you’ll need to continue making payments to avoid missed payments before your first plan payment.

 - Choose a reputable credit counseling agency.
 Once your payments start, it will be up to the credit counseling agency to distribute the money on time.
 Only work with a reputable, well-rated agency to avoid getting popped for a bad agency’s mistake.

 - If you keep a card out, make sure it’s an old account in good standing with a low balance.
-This will make it easier to maintain your score as you complete the program.
+Because credit age is a factor to good credit, this will make it easier to maintain your score as you complete the program.